carlosmakin/x25519/README.md

 ## Contribution

-Your contributions to enhance this X25519 implementation are highly appreciated.
-Feel free to report issues, suggest improvements, or submit pull requests.
-Let's work together to maintain and improve this cryptographic tool.
+Contributions to improve the implementation, enhance security, and extend functionality are welcome.
+If you find any issues or have suggestions, please feel free to open an issue or submit a pull request.